truemagic-coder/solana-agent/README.md

 * Solana Agent agents choose the best tool for the job.
 * Solana Agent tools do not use OpenAI function calling.
 * Solana Agent tools are async functions.
-* Solana Agent will use OpenAI for audio and Ollama and for text if both config vars are set

 ## Local Setup